GHG Reduction

 Specially controlled industrial waste [%] 17% 98% 100% 0% -

-*The date on Distribution Control Center includes date on all product stock points.
+*The data on Distribution Control Center includes data on all product stock points.

 *General administrative waste:Unneeded items (office refuse) other than industrial waste generated by offices